Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Practical method to select collective nonspurious modes

-To preclude those spurious modes, we take the following practical selection rule based on the non-collectiveness of a given mode.
+To preclude those spurious modes, we take the following practical selection rule based on the noncollectiveness of a given mode.
 After the diagonalization of Eqs.~\eqref{eq:LEQ1} and \eqref{eq:LEQ2}, we sort the normalized modulus square of eigenmode $|Q_{i_E,i_{v_r}}|^2$ and $|\bar Q_{i_E,i_{v_r}}|^2$ for each eigenvalue $\Omega$.
 Considering the number of grids that we used, there are 3000 components in each eigenmode.
-To exclude those non-collective modes that mainly concentrates on one or a few angular grid, we then sum the first 30 largest components.
-If the sum is more than 0.1, it implies that on average these components dominate the averaged contributions from the rest.
-As a result, the corresponding eigenmode is likely of non-collective nature and is thus ruled out.
+To exclude those noncollective modes that mainly concentrate on one or a few angular grids, we then sum the first 30 largest components.
+If the sum is more than 0.1, it implies that, on average, these components dominate the averaged contributions from the rest.
+As a result, the corresponding eigenmode is likely of noncollective nature and is thus ruled out.